grissharrisdennis/voice-analyser/README.md

 Overview
 The Voice Analyzer Application is a Django-Vue application that allows users to upload audio files, which are then transcribed into text.
 The application uses the speech_recognition package for converting audio to text and nltk for analyzing the text data.
 It provides a user-friendly interface where users can view the transcribed text and perform word analysis.

 The Django backend is hosted on PythonAnywhere, while the Vue frontend is hosted on Vercel.
-JWT authentication is used for securing user interactions.
+JWT authentication is used for securing user interactions

 Features
 Audio Transcription: Upload audio files to receive text transcriptions.